Blocktt/IDEMtools/README.md

 ## Usage

-A Shiny app purpose built for MA DEP to run IBI metric scoring.
+A Shiny app purpose built for IDEM to run IBI metric scoring.

 ## Documentation